jelenatodorovic/fridge-app/README.md

 Fridge application (backend service)

-*** Note: frontend application is in https://github.com/jelenatodorovic/fridge-fe
+*** Note: frontend application is in https://github.com/jelenatodorovic/fridge-fe.
+*** For some reason frontend is couldn't be pushed here.
+So I created separete repository.

 cd backend
 mvn clean install